truthencode/ddo-service/docs/roadmap.md

 The order of operations will be the Backbone API / core, followed by the clients.
 Although I would like to make the world's best character planner, I believe a comprehensive framework would be more beneficial to the DDO world at large.

 ## Backbone
 Backbone should be a restful API.
-Ideally swagger / open API endpoints by open data internally using Apache Avro as a common serializer / storage.
+Ideally swagger / open API endpoints by OData internally using Apache Avro as a common serializer / storage.
 This should allow
 Client options to develop third parties without the need to wait for an official client.

 ### API